wilkinghoff/icassp2023/README.md

 ## Instructions

 The implementation is based on Tensorflow 2.3 (more recent versions can run into problems with the current implementation).
 Just start the main script for training and evaluation.
-To run the code, you need to download the development dataset, additional training dataset and the evaluation dataset, and store the files in an './eval_data' and a './dev_data' folder.
+To run the code, you need to download the development dataset, additional training dataset and the evaluation dataset of the DCASE 2022 ASD dataset, and store the files in an './eval_data' and a './dev_data' folder.

 ## Reference